-With orders, bookings and profitability down, and less customers or clients (or staff) coming into your business for the foreseeable future as the impact of COVID-19 on our community is being felt, it is a really difficult time for business, the NFP sector and government.
+With orders, bookings and profitability down, and less customers or clients (or staff) coming into your business for the foreseeable future, the impact of COVID-19 on our community is being felt.
+It is a really difficult time for business, the NFP sector and government.

 Many of our clients are already preparing and implementing their business continuity plans including scenario-planning to ensure they keep their businesses alive and well during this period of uncertainty.

 An important part of those business continuity plans is staff – keeping them healthy, keeping them safe, keeping them working (insofar as possible), keeping them employed (insofar as possible).

 For more information on managing your team during this time, read our articles on how to communicate with staff during a health crisis, determining the leave entitlements apply during self-isolation and managing workplaces during COVID-19.

 If restructure and redundancy is a scenario in your business continuity plan, read our blog below to learn about some workforce planning strategies you may be able to deploy to avoid having to let go of your valued people.